nealzhu3/mcp-hub-mcp/README.md

 - Automatic connection to other MCP servers via configuration file
 - List available tools on connected servers
 - Call tools on connected servers and return results
+- Filter tools by name using include/exclude patterns

 ## Configuration